TanStack/router/docs/framework/react/api/router/RouterOptionsType.md

 - Defaults to `ErrorComponent`
 - The default `errorComponent` a route should use if no error component is provided.

+### `defaultErrorBoundaryComponent` property

+- Type: `RouteComponent`
+- Optional
+- Defaults to `CatchBoundary`
+- The default `errorBoundaryComponent` a route should use if no error boundary component is provided.

 ### `defaultPendingComponent` property

 - Type: `RouteComponent`
 - Optional
 - The default `pendingComponent` a route should use if no pending component is provided.

 ### `defaultPendingMs` property